Omni-guides/Wabbajack-Modlist-Linux/README.md

 **Step 2 - Disable ENB**

-ENB will not work under Linux, so you will need to rename the d3d11.dll file in the ModList directory to stop ENB loading when Skyrim is launched.
+While ENB can work under Linux, it is likely going to badly impact performance on the Deck, so I would advise you to disable it.
+To do that, simply rename the d3d11.dll file in the ModList directory to stop ENB loading when Skyrim is launched.
+If you really want to do so anyway, you can follow the ENB link down in the general Linux steps below.
+For the deck, I run the following in Konsole:

 ```
 mv /home/deck/Games/Skyrim/Septimus3/Septimus3-WJ/Stock\ Game/d3d11.dll /home/deck/Games/Skyrim/Septimus3/Septimus3-WJ/Stock\ Game/d3d11.dll.orig